mlaa/cbox-auth/README.md

     - [!]
 User chooses an username with invalid characters.
       - Should present user with message explaining that some characters are not allowed.
       BROKEN: when changing username to a username containing spaces, auth plugin doesn't validate, and the username is changed to a username containing spaces in the API.
+      Also broken: errors throw the user back to the first screen.
+      Is this an AJAX issue?
     - [ ] User enters nothing in the username box.
       - Should successfully log user in.
  * [x] 0212 16:20 User tries to log in with incorrect password.